Melvyn Hayes: 1970s and 1980s

 In 1971 he performed at the Thorndike Theatre as a part of the show Ballad of the Sad Cafe.
 In 1974, he toured South Africa in the stage show Habeus Corpus.
+By 1973, Hayes was teaching drama at the Italia Conti Academy of Theatre Arts, during which he taught Tracey Ullman, Lesley Manville and Leslie Ash.

 Hayes' biggest role came in the sitcom It Ain't Half Hot Mum (1974–1981) as Gunner "Gloria" Beaumont.
-He played the flamboyantly camp character Gloria Beuamont.
+He played the flamboyantly camp character Gloria Beaumont.
 For the first two series, the character held the rank of gunner, but after character Gunner Solomon left, he was promoted to bombardier.
 Hayes appeared in all 56 episodes of the comedy show, from 1974 to 1981.
 He has openly criticised the BBC on many occasions over the years for refusing to repeat episodes of the show due to some of its dated language, and because Caucasian actor Michael Bates applied brown tan and an Asian accent to play the Indian character Bearer Rangi Ram.
 Hayes said to The Telegraph in 2014: "It was one of the most popular shows on television and I don't understand the decision.
-Now, people can swear on television - which we never did - and you're seemingly allowed to tell any homophobic joke you want, et cetera.
+Now, people can swear on television—which we never did—and you're seemingly allowed to tell any homophobic joke you want, et cetera.
 Yet because Windsor Davies's character called us a "bunch of poofs" and Michael Bates, who was born in India, dressed up as an Indian, the BBC won't repeat it."